mrwhite-ai/rabbitmq-lab/README.md

 # RabbitMQ Lab

 Production-oriented messaging demo built with Spring Boot and RabbitMQ.
-This project showcases asynchronous communication patterns commonly used in backend systems and is designed as a portfolio project for job applications.
+This project showcases asynchronous communication patterns commonly used in backend systems.

 ## Why this project